MindfulMe/FullStackApp/README.md

 Note: the server is already deployed to Heroku so you can actually just run the client from the "native" folder

+Also, I have tested the app only on iOS devices.